Can You Ovulate More Than Once a Month?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 When you’re planning to conceive, keeping track of your ovulation cycle becomes important as it can help you figure out the days on which you’re most fertile.
-While most women do have an idea of the days when their ovulation is at its peak, some of them tend to observe may ovulate twice within the same cycle.
-And realising that you ovulate more than once in a month can be a game-changer.
-So can you ovulate more than once a month or not?
-Let’s find out.
+While most women do have an idea of the days when their ovulation is at its peak, some of them tend to observe that they may ovulate twice within the same cycle.
+And realising that you ovulate more than once a month can be a game-changer.
+So, you must know if you can ovulate more than once a month or not, especially when trying to have a baby.
+Understanding your reproductive cycle will help and increase your chances of conceiving.
+Let’s find out more about this!

 Can You Ovulate More Than Once in a Cycle?

 One of the major proponents of postulating multiple ovulations within a single cycle seemed to stem from a study that was conducted on a group of women.
 It put forward the result that women could ovulate twice or even thrice within a month.
 However, the group that was used to conduct the study was small.
 It was also observed that women tend to form the necessary follicles in phases, instead of all of them together at the same time.
 Whether these multiple phases of follicle development meant multiple ovulations or not, has still yet to be determined.

 That being said, there are very few women who might observe multiple ovulations within a cycle.
 Most of the times, more than one egg is released but only within a span of 24 hours or so.

 What Are the Factors That Increase the Probability of Women Ovulate More Than Once a Month?